-An Afternoon in the sun tasting some great wine can be the perfect tonic from the stress of real life of even the exertion of hitting all of San Diego’s Famous attractions.
-The Wineries on offer all have relaxed no pressure tastings where you are provided a generous splash of several wines of your choice from their tasting menus and the chance to explore the setting, purchase some wine or dine in an on-site restaurant.
+An Afternoon in the sun tasting some great wine can be the perfect tonic from the stress of real-life or even the exertion of hitting all of San Diego’s Famous attractions.
+The Wineries on offer all have relaxed no-pressure tastings where you are provided a generous splash of several wines of your choice from their tasting menus and the chance to explore the setting, purchase some wine, or dine in an on-site restaurant.
 It really is a civilized way to spend the afternoon.

 California Wine Production

 If California was a country it would be the 4th biggest Wine Maker in the world (after Italy, Spain, and France) and is easily the biggest New World wine producer globally.
 Napa Valley and Sonoma County take all the plaudits, with good reason but they are not alone.

 There are 4 distinct regions that Produce grapes in California.

 North Coast – Napa and Sonoma – The Region that put Cali wine on the Map.
 Napa is the most famous but produces very little of California’s wine!
 Still, what it does make is top quality.

 Central Coast – Sants Cruz Mountains and Santa Clara, Lesser known than its northern neighbor but still a top producer

 Central Valley – The least known but biggest producer, Two-thirds of US Grapes are grown in the Central Valley.
 This area is responsible for the cheaper end of the market wines (think Barefoot)